 For example, if you use the wrong measurement of ingredients, such as too much or too little leavening agent, this can cause your cake to rise too much, before all too often, falling back down.

-If you also substitute ingredients without prior testing, this may be another cause for your cake to collapse.
+If you also substitute ingredients without prior testing (be sure to use these brilliant egg substitutes if you’re looking to make an egg free cake batter), this may be another cause for your cake to collapse.

 A common baking misconception is that baking powder and baking soda can be used interchangeably, when in fact this is not the case, and could, you guessed it, lead to cake fall.

-Using ingredients that are past their freshness could also be another reason for your cake to fall.
+Using ingredients that are past their freshness (like expired flour) could also be another reason for your cake to fall.

 Be sure to use fresh flour, baking soda and eggs, to have the highest chances of an evenly baked cake.